 This is why, here at Plum, we pick our providers very carefully.
 We are also committed to supporting safeguarding through our policies and procedures!

-In the event that anything were to happen to our e-money provider, PayrNet, an independent administrator would be appointed to manage the closure of the business and distribute cash held back to customers.
+In the event that anything were to happen to our EMI provider(s), an independent administrator would be appointed to manage the closure of the business and distribute cash held back to customers.
 Any money belonging to Plum customers can only be paid out from the pooled, safeguarding account after costs have been settled.

 Company stocks